hiphops-io/hiphops-io.github.io/docs/start-quickstart.md

 ```

 Now start Hiphops with `hops start` (wait for it to say `Console available on http://127.0.0.1:8916/console`) then [click here to open the console](http://127.0.0.1:8916/console)

+> Note: You'll see a lot of logging as we're in debug mode.
+Unless you see an error/fatal level log, it's nothing to worry about and should help you understand how work is flowing through your pipelines.

 You should see the task you just created, `Greet World`.<br>
 Click on it and you'll see a form with a single field `Greeting` and a `Run task` button.